Why All Men Should Deep Squat for 5 Minutes a Day

-But here in the U.S., we prefer to sit in a chair.
+But in the West, we prefer to sit in a chair.
 And maybe that’s why so many of us have trouble squatting.
 From my experience, even most fit Americans can’t stay in a bodyweight squat for more than a minute or two without collapsing.

 So while the advice I’m about to give you might sound strange, it’s also completely strange to people in other countries that you’re not already doing it.

 Here it is: I want you to spend at least 5 to 10 minutes per day in a deep squat position.

 The purpose: 1) to get you some much needed mobility work for your tight and stiff ankles, knees, and hips, 2) to help you prevent lower back pain, and 3) to naturally improve your squat mechanics for the gym.

 I can say with a pretty high-degree of confidence that you’ll benefit in all three ways.